+Neurologists at HonorHealth often compare stroke with heart attack, referring to stroke as "a brain attack."
 What happens in the heart during a heart attack also happens in the brain during stroke.
-The longer blood supply is interrupted, the more damage to tissue is caused.
+The longer blood supply is interrupted, the more your brain tissue suffers damage.
 Just as "time is heart" with heart attacks, "time is brain" with strokes.

 For this reason, it's important to get treatment for stroke quickly.
 After the onset of stroke, approximately two million brain cells die each minute, until treatment is administered.